Southwestern cheesy baked corn with bacon and jalapeño is so creamy you could enjoy it as a dip but it’s a wonderful side dish, too.

 How long it takes: just over an hour

 Just in time for Thanksgiving, add cheesy baked corn to your menu.
 A departure from the usual corn casserole with cornbread, your family will be bowled over by this southwestern version with bacon and jalapeño peppers.
 Thanksgiving dinner may never be the same!

 Loaded with cheddar cheese, creamy baked corn (without Jiffy!) is so, so good!
 If you’re concerned that it may be too spicy because of the jalapeños, it’s not at all.
 My dad loves this casserole with bacon and he’s definitely not into hot peppers (or even bell peppers, for that matter).

-About this cheesy baked corn
+About this baked corn Recipe

 For the tastiest corn casserole, you’re going to want to use the best sweet corn you can find because this cheesy baked corn is mostly corn — two whole pounds (or about five cups) of it.
 Freshly cut corn kernels are definitely at the top of the list but if corn isn’t in season, frozen or canned corn will work.

 You’ll use a big skillet to get everything cooked, put it all into a nice casserole dish, and bake it for 20-25 minutes until it’s hot and bubbly, ready to serve.